Enhanced public key security for the McEliece cryptosystem

-In Table \ref{tab:ISDRScodes} we report some values of the ISD attack WF, when using GRS codes in the variant of the McEliece cryptosystem we propose, with $z = 1$ and $m=1+\frac{r-3}{n}$.
-They were computed through the PARI/GP script available in \cite{Peters2010website}, that allows the estimation of the security level, although it is not very accurate (it can be about $4$-$8$ times higher than the actual value).
+In Tables \ref{tab:ISDGF547} and \ref{tab:ISDGF347} we report some values of the ISD attack WF, when using GRS codes in the variant of the McEliece cryptosystem we propose, with $m=1+\frac{r-3}{n}$ and $z=1,2,3,4$.
+They were computed through the PARI/GP script available in \cite{Peters2010website}, that allows the estimation of the security level based on the algorithm in \cite{Peters2010}.
 The reported WFs are the lowest ones obtained for each set of parameters.

-From the Table we see that a satisfactory security level (that is, $\mathrm{WF} \ge 2^{80}$) can always be reached by adopting GRS codes defined over $\mathbb{F}_{512}$, while for codes over $\mathbb{F}_{307}$, the target is reached but not for all rate values.
-Based on Table \ref{tab:ISDRScodes}, we can compare the proposed cryptosystem with some instances of the McEliece system presented in \cite{Bernstein2008}.
+Based on Tables \ref{tab:ISDGF547} and \ref{tab:ISDGF347}, we can compare the proposed cryptosystem with some instances of the McEliece/Niederreiter system based on Goppa codes.
 Two examples are selected below.